s7manth/tp/docs/UserGuide.md

 * `undo` can only undo the effects of an `add`, `delete`, `edit`, `clear`, `newtask` and `deltask` commands.
 * Once you undo and enter a new `add`, `delete`, `edit`, `clear`, `newtask` or `deltask` command, the state that was undone will not be accessible via `redo` anymore.
+* Note the `undo` command will **not** be able to undo the effects of TAilor clearing all of its data due to manual editing of data.

 Example: